ros-industrial-attic/fermi/moveit_cartesian_planner/README.md

 $roslaunch sia20d_moveit_config demo.launch
 ```

 After this step you can add the new panel from the panel tab of the RViz enviroment.
 Set the Fixed Frame to: base_link, also add InteractiveMarkers to the Displays panel set update topic to /Sphere/update.
-Now you can play around with the cube and arrow markers.
-After adding waypoints to the RViz enviroment you can also execute the Cartesian path planner and see the simulated result.
+Now you can play around with the cube and sphere markers.